ashwin-rajasekar/quasar-coro/README.md

 The if the promise type provides a `void rethrow()` function it will be invoked after every resumption of the coroutine.
 This is to allow exception-handling promise types to re-raise exceptions to the calling function.

 ### `unique_coroutine`
 This handle type represents exclusive ownership of the coroutine frame.
 The frame is automatically cleaned up if the `unique_coroutine` object representing it is destroyed (e.g. by going out of scope).
 By `co_await`ing an r-value of this type, you can delegate to the represented coroutine.
-Upon completion of the delgeted coroutine, control will return to you
+Upon completion of the delgeted coroutine, control will return to the awaiting coroutine.

 ## Promise Base Types
 The promise base types allow users to quickly & easily create custom promise types by simply inheriting from them.